omoghaoghenemano/Codeanalysis/README.md

 The `html` report allows auditors to do the following:

-- Categorize each point-of-interest by "severity".
+- Categorize each point-of-interest by "

+severity".
-- Filter points-of-interest by severity and filetype.
+- Filter points-of-interest by

+severity and filetype.
 - Save annotations to `localStorage`.
 - Export a PDF to share audit results.